Nietru/code-refactor/README.md

 ## Description

-GIVEN a webpage meets accessibility standards,
-WHEN I view the source code,
-THEN I find semantic HTML elements.
-WHEN I view the structure of the HTML elements,
-THEN I find that the elements follow a logical structure independent of styling and positioning.
-WHEN I view the icon and image elements,
-THEN I find accessible alt attributes.
-WHEN I view the heading attributes,
-THEN they fall in sequential order.
-WHEN I view the title element,
-THEN I find a concise, descriptive title.
+My motivation for this webpage was to leave the code better than how i received it, and to acquire new skills in HTML semantics, while completing the acceptance criteria to the best of my ability.

-I built this project to make the code in the html file more semantic and less conjested, while keeping the deployed result esentially the same for the user.
-I also solved the problem with a disfunctional link in the header.
+I built off this project to make a more accesible version for the user without changing the overall appearance for the client.

+I solved the accessibility issue with a descriptive webpage title, full functioning links, alt attributes for all of the visuals within the HTML file, and a sequential order for all of the heading attributes.

 I learned that there are many different ways to make different code have the same result.
+I also learned that there is a difference between a descriptive title and a title website, and that heading attributes need to go from largest to smallest from the top to the bottom of the HTML file.

 ## Installation